-In 1923 a group of enlightened parents who desired a superior educational environment for their children banded together to organize the Garden Country Day School.
+In 1923 a group of enlightened neighborhood parents who cared to improve the community and desired a superior educational environment for their children, banded together to organize the Garden Country Day School.
 The school took its name from the newly conceived garden apartment complexes built by Edward MacDougall, founder of the Queensboro Corporation, in the then-rural community of Jackson Heights.

 The first classes, grades K–3, met in the Laburnum Court Apartments under the guidance of Mrs. Dorothy Gleen, Mrs. Charles Townshend, and Mrs. Josephine Wech.
 Two years later, in 1925, grades 4–6 were added and Mr. John Bosworth Laing became the director.
 In 1927 Mr. Otis Flower assumed leadership as headmaster.